-Can an Illegal Immigrant Still Sue for Personal Injury?
+Can an Illegal Immigrant Still Sue for Personal Injury in Jersey City, NJ?

 A recent report from the Pew Hispanic Center has found that illegal immigrants make up about 6 percent of New Jersey’s population.
 This makes New Jersey the fifth highest illegal immigrant population state in the U.S., behind New York, Florida, Texas and California.
 New Jersey is also third state in the U.S. with the largest share of illegal immigrants in the work force.